oicnanev/TVS-ISEL2425/CourseWorks/cw1/bach-BashAlternativeFromCHelas/docs/README.md

 Receives a string that is the user inputted commands.
 Creates an empty array of commands of size ```MAX_PROCS``` and ```command_counter```.
 Then separates the commands by pipes (|), removes accidental white spaces surrounding the command and add the null character to each one, incrementing the command_counter.
 After parsing all the user inputted line, call the next function ```process_pipes``` passing the array of commands and the command_counter as arguments.

-Before starting to separate every command in the user inputted string is necessary to remove the new line character if present, we used [strcspn](https://documentation.help/C-Cpp-Reference/strspn.html) to find the '\n' index and substituted its value by 0.
+Before starting to separate every command in the user inputted string is necessary to remove the new line character if present, we used [strcspn](https://documentation.help/C-Cpp-Reference/strspn.html) to find the `\n` index and substituted its value by 0.

-For separating the user inputted line by pipes (|) we used the function [strtok](https://documentation.help/C-Cpp-Reference/strtok.html#:~:text=strtok.%20Syntax:%20#include%20%3Ccstring%3E%20char%20*strtok(%20char%20*str1,)).
+For separating the user inputted line by pipes (|) we used the function [strtok](https://documentation.help/C-Cpp-Reference/strtok.html#:~:text=strtok.%20Syntax:%20#include%20%3Ccstring%3E%20char%20*strtok(%20char%20*str1,))

 To remove accidental white spaces surrounding the command we call the function ```remove_whitespaces```